 Summary

-An FX payments platform that leverages across three separate systems—pricing, settlement, and reconciliation—making multi-currency payments.
+An FX payments platform that leverages three separate systems (pricing, settlement, and reconciliation) to execute multi-currency payments.

 The project evolved over two years in an agile, shifting environment with expanding scope, regulatory considerations, and technical constraints.